 Ultimately when someone is excused from TM they’ve made this choice.
 No matter if they make the call or we do the employee owns that decision.
 On our end, as with many employers, it comes to a business decision.
 Those are complex but, they come down to how that person fits the culture and makes the machine hum (hint: we kill predatory cancer fast; the longer you keep it around the more it infects and spreads).

-My three P’s
+My Three P’s

 History has taught me about the web and SEO business.
 The longevity of a client is as good as their perception of ROI (return on investment).
 If we are lucky we’ll be able to manage that to 90%.
-The other 7% is on them: internal processes, people and their own financial feasibility.
+The other 7% is on them: internal processes, people, and financial feasibility.
 That final 3% is the mess of ad platforms, plugins, software updates, skewed data, and unknowns.

 We choose to invest as much as we can in controlling what we build and advertise for a client.
 Our guiding lights are four principals:

 The 4th is a mantra but drives all that we do at TM.
 “Who does what by when?”
 This is what I teach every staff member and embed into their daily life.
 If you attack every task by answering this question you can successfully conclude it.
 “Lisa will gather the digital assets from client X by Y and give them to Z to have them prepped for the website beta on Friday.”

 It’s got the detail and is complete.
 If you leave it open then you assume it’s going to get completed.
 Keyword there is assume: makes an ass out of you and me.
 We don’t want this.

 Many businesses operate under this premise.
 Airlines, logistics companies, and doctor offices.
 Now, are they always on time?
 Of course not but, they follow a process to go back through the who does what by when.
 This is living and breathing.

 People: Where It Starts